-- e.
-EFIT will continue to track the case through the Weekly Case Status meetings and if no concerns are raised, the case will be reviewed by the EFIT Executive Team prior to the UOF Investigation closed by IAFD. - 50.
-As of this report, the EFIT Executive Team identified 12 Detective(s)/Investigator(s) from IAFD that advanced into the Transition Process.
-4 IAFD Detective(s)/Investigator(s) are currently in Phase 1, 7 IAFD Detective(s)/Investigator(s) are currently in Phase 2, 0 IAFD Detective(s)/Investigator(s) are currently in Phase 3, and 1 IAFD Detective(s)/Investigator(s) are currently in Phase 4. - 51.
-EFIT is extremely pleased to report that as of the filing of this report 2 IAFD Detectives and 2 Investigators graduated Phase 4, which will allow them to conduct investigations without EFIT direct supervision and oversite. - 52.
+- 57. Due to these changes, the EFIT Executive Team reduced the number of EFIT Investigators per team28 for callout and interviews and transitioned their investigators to EFIT 2 (backlog). - 58.
+If this process is successful, and additional graduates of the transition process continue to excel, the EFIT Executive Team will make a recommendation with timetables for full transition of UOF Investigations back to IAFD during the second quarter of 2023. - 59.
+As of this report, the EFIT Executive Team identified 9 Detective(s)/Investigator(s) from IAFD that advanced into the Transition Process.
+2 IAFD Detective(s)/Investigator(s) are currently in Phase 1, 0 IAFD Detective(s)/Investigator(s) are currently in Phase 2, 4 IAFD Detective(s)/Investigator(s) are currently in Phase 3, and 3 IAFD Detective(s)/Investigator(s) are currently in Phase 4. - 60.
+EFIT is pleased to report that as of the filing of this report 1 IAFD Detective and 2 Investigators graduated Phase 4, which will allow them to conduct investigations without EFIT direct supervision and oversight. - 61.
 EFIT issued a Memorandum of Understanding ("MOU") circulated to APD, DOJ and the IMT regarding EFIT's responsibilities once a detective/investigator graduates the transition plan.
-(Exhibit G). - 53.
-EFIT's overall evaluation of these interviews and UOF investigations for detectives/investigators in the transition phases is very positive to date.
-The members of IAFD admitted into this process are complying with the Transition Policy and EFIT Investigators report a positive interaction. - 54.
-Messrs.
-Neier and Hurlock are working closely with DOJ and APD to ascertain a total number of Detectives/Investigators that must be qualified to conduct investigations independently to provide sufficient staffing.
-EFIT is in the process of developing a train-the-trainer program to facilitate the process and future sustainability once EFIT is no longer involved with IAFD.
+(Exhibit G). - 62.
+EFIT's overall evaluation of these interviews and UOF investigations for